Greycher/TestMyStack/README.md

-This is the implemenation of the assesment Test My Stack.
+This is the implementation of the assessment Test My Stack.

-Windows build can be rached throught the release section.
-Just download TestMyStack.zip unzip it and run the executible file, have fun with that!
+Windows build can be reached through the release section.
+Just download TestMyStack.zip, unzip it, and run the executable file.
+Have fun with that!